 Camera will not record.
-Mode switch is set to ▶ (playback). ● Set the mode switch to (shooting) (Basic Guide p.
-8).
+Mode switch is set to ▶ (playback). • Set the mode switch to (shooting) (Basic Guide p.
+4).
 Flash is charging.
 When the flash is charged, the indicator will light orange.
-Shooting is now possible (Basic Guide p.
-4).
+Shooting is now possible (p.
+20).
 Memory card is full.
 Insert a new memory card (Basic Guide p.
-5).
+1).
 If required, download the images to a computer and erase them from the memory card to make space.
 Memory card is not formatted correctly.
 Format the memory card (p.
-26).
+30).
 If reformatting does not work, the memory card logic circuits may be damaged.
 Consult the nearest Canon Customer Support Help Desk.

-SD memory card or SDHC memory card is write protected. • Slide the write protect tab upward (p.
-105).
-Image Seen in viewfinder vs. recorded in Usually the recorded image contains more of the scene than is seen in the viewfinder.
+SD memory card is write protected.
+Slide the write protect tab of the SD memory card upward (p.
+106).

+Image Seen in Viewfinder vs. Recorded Image

+Usually the recorded image contains more of the scene than is seen in the viewfinder.
 Confirm the actual image size with the LCD monitor.
 Use the LCD monitor when taking close-up shots (p.
+15).

-12).
-Image is blurred or o out of focus.
-AF-assist Beam is set to [Off]. • In dark places where it is difficult for the camera to focus, the AF-assist Beam will emit to assist focusing.
+Image is blurred or out of focus.

+AF-assist Beam is set to [Off].

+In dark places where it is difficult for the camera to focus, the AF-assist Beam will emit to assist focusing.
 As the AF-assist Beam will not function when turned off, set it [On] to activate it (p.
-20).
-Take care not to obstruct the AF-assist Beam with your hand when used.
-The camera moves when the shutter button is pressed. ● Set the IS Mode to any setting other than [Off] (p.
-28). ● Setting the self-timer to 2 (2 seconds) delays the shutter release for 2 seconds after the shutter button is pressed and allows the camera to stop shaking, thus preventing a blurred image (Basic Guide p.
-16).
+24).
+Take care not to obstruct the AF-assist Beam with vour hand when used.

+The camera moves when the shutter button is pressed.

+Setting the self-timer to (2) seconds) delays the shutter release for 2 seconds after the shutter button is pressed and allows the camera to stop shaking, thus preventing a blurred image (p.
+37).
 Even better results can be obtained by placing the camera on a stable surface or by using a tripod to shoot.

 Subject is out of focal range.

-Shoot with the subject at the correct shooting distance (p.
-119).
+Shoot with the subject at the

+correct shooting distance (p.
+120).

 The subject is hard to focus on.

-Use the focus lock, AF lock or manual focus to shoot (p.
-46).
+Use the focus lock.
+AF lock or manual focus to shoot (p.
+50).

 Subject in recorded image is too dark.

-Insufficient light for shooting. • Set the flash to (Flash on) (Basic Guide p.
-12).
+Insufficient light for shooting. • Set the flash to [4] (Flash on)

+(Basic Guide p.
+8).

 The subject is underexposed because the surroundings are too bright.

-Set the exposure compensation to a positive (+) setting (p.
-51).
-Use the AE lock or spot metering functions (pp. 48, 50).
+- Set the exposure compensation to a positive (+) setting (p.
+56). - Use the AE lock or spot metering functions (p.
+52, 54).

 Subject is too far away for flash to reach.

-Shoot within correct shooting distance of the subject when using the built-in flash (p.
-120).
-Raise the ISO speed and then shoot (p.
-62).
+- Shoot within correct shooting distance of the subject when using the built-in flash (p.
+121). - Raise the ISO speed and then shoot (p.
+67).

 Subject in recorded image is too bright, or image flashes white.

+the flash too strong.

-Subject is too close, making the flash too strong.
-Shoot within correct shooting distance of the subject when using the built-in flash (p.
-120).
+Subject is too close, making Shoot within correct shooting distance of the subject when using the built-in flash (p.
+121).

 The subject is overexposed because the surroundings are too dark.

-Set the exposure compensation to a negative (-) setting (p.
-51).
-Use the AE lock or spot metering functions (pp. 48, 50).
-Too much light is shining directly into the camera, or is being reflected off the subject. ● Change the shooting angle.
-Flash is set to on. ● Set the flash to 3 (Flash off) (Basic Guide p.
-12).
+- Set the exposure compensation to a negative (-) setting (p.
+56). - Use the AE lock or spot metering functions (p.
+52, 54).

+Too much light is shining directly into the camera, or is being reflected off the subject.

+Change the shooting angle.

+Flash is set to on.

+Set the flash to (Flash off) (Basic Guide p.
+8).